Updated December 9, 2019

 No matter what time you put on the invitation, some houseguests always find a way to get there early.
 Way too early.

-Nip distractions in the bud by setting up fun holiday films upstairs in the media room.
-Check out this beautiful home theater design at Parker at Brighton East Farms.
+Nip distractions in the bud by setting up fun holiday films in the gathering room.
+Check out this beautiful design at Brighton East Farms.
 It’s easy to see how this gorgeous space would keep guests out of the kitchen!

 What to do about Football?

 Some families revel in the tradition of football games blaring on the TV during the holidays.
 Others?
 Not so much.

 Remember that there’s a good chance at least one person wishes the game was on.
 So even if football’s not your favorite, think about putting the game on in the background or in a different room, even if you set the television to mute.